Brand System vs. Visual Identity: The 4 Pillars

-There are many terms floating around in the world as it pertains to branding.
-Most people even believe that a brand is just a logo but their wrong.
+There are many terms floating around when it comes to branding.
+Most people believe a brand is just a logo.
+They're wrong.

 A brand is a unique ecosystem made up of four main pillars.
 We'll cover those soon.

-In brand design, the term "Visual Identity" or "Brand Identity" is very common.
-Many believe that this is what makes up a brand but in reality it's only one part of what makes up a brand.
+In brand design, the terms "Visual Identity" or "Brand Identity" are very common.
+Many believe that this is what makes up a brand, but in reality it's only one part of what makes up a brand.

 It's what people notice and remember: the logo, colors, typography, images, patterns, icons, and other graphics that make your brand unique.